sidney-eliot/3d-artists-handbook/content/hair.md

 ### Creating Hair Cards
 #### Different Ways To Make Hair
 There are a couple of ways of getting hair cards.
-The easiest is to look for pre made ones.
+The easiest is to look for pre-made ones.
 Another good way is to use software like [Hair strand Designer](https://www.artstation.com/marketplace/p/j7PY/hair-strand-designer-v1-67-5-full-perpetual-license-free-demo-and-sample-set).
 Software like this creates all different maps for you.
 The last and most time costly way is to use particle systems to create hair and then to render some of the maps and use PS or other software to generate the others.

 #### What to Put on the Hair Card
 The hair card contains the **hair**, but also **eyebrows** and **eyelashes**.